RTradeLtd/cord19-collaborative-cluster/README.md

 To download the datasets simply run `make download-datasets` and all datasets will be downloaded into the `datasets` directory.

+## updating the datasets

+If you are running a trusted peer, you can update the datasets maintained with a simple `make down-sets-and-add`

 ## joining the collaborative cluster

 You'll need to install IPFS Cluster tooling, if you are on linux 64bit you can type `make install-cluster`.
 Technically all you need is the `ipfs-cluster-follow` command, but the make statement installs all cluster tooling, allowing you to run your own stand-alone cluster.